Prepare for FY1 Guide by Specialty

 • Constipation

-• Delirium – Management, causes and identification
+• Delirium – identification, causes (PINCHME is a useful mnemonic!) and management

 • Be aware of clinical frailty scoring (Rockwood)